Want to know how to stay hydrated? Simple, right …just drink more water. But this is easier said than done.

 Liquid!
 Okay, some fruits and vegetables contain water, which contribute to your fluid intake for the day.
 When looking at liquids beware of hidden calories and sugars which can be found in fizzy drinks, coffees, shakes and smoothies.
 The best hydration drink is water.
 Interestingly post physical activity it may be milk!
 Water is great as it has no calories, unlike the various sports drinks and coffee shop drinks we purchase.

-Some drinks are seen as a diuretic – these drinks encourage your body to go to the toilet, when you are dehydrated you want your body to hold onto what you drink for longer, so you become hydrated.
+Some drinks are a diuretic – these drinks encourage your body to go to the toilet.
+When you’re dehydrated your body tries to hold on to what you drink for longer, so you become hydrated.

 Drinks associated with being a diuretic include coffee, green and black tea, and alcohol.
 If we drink these drinks regularly throughout the day, you may want to consider having a glass of water before or after each cup.